 - an easy record of ongoing learning.

 We continue to use iPads in other areas of our school.
-We have 8 iPads per classroom (except for our Senior School which is in its third year of BYO).
-Some of our Yr 4/5 classrooms are experimenting with BYO.
+We have 8 iPads per classroom (except for our Senior School which is in its fifth year of BYO).

 We also have a set of 15 iPads in our Resource Centre which are used in Inquiry learning for all classes throughout the year.